wgjm1986/FIN657/README.md

     git clone https://github.com/wgjm1986/FIN657
     cd FIN657

+If you haven't installed or used git before, but want to try, see the [official webpage](https://git-scm.com) for resources to help you get started.

-Otherwise, download the repository as a ZIP file from GitHub and unzip it.
+If you don't want to use git, you can download the repository as a ZIP file from the GitHub website and then unzip it.

+(In either case, note that I will be adding materials to the repo as the semester progresses.
+If you did `git clone` then you can always pull the updates with `git pull`.
+If you are downloading from the GitHub website then you can navigate there to find the new files, or download the whole repo again.)

-All remaining commands should be run **from inside the repository directory**.
+All remaining commands below should be run **from inside the repository directory**.

 ---